-FAQ – Top Flight club offers Questions, Asked and Answered
+FAQ – Top Flight booking offers Questions, Asked and Answered

 How to Fly With a Pet

 Yes, you can fly with Fido and Miss Kitty, but there are rules.
 Most airlines require a special carrier and charge fees for passengers who want to bring their cats and dogs onboard a flight.
 Make sure you read the complete list of rules and regulations when it comes to flying with your pets.

 Most airlines allow pregnant women to fly up to 28 weeks.
 After that, there are myriad requirements and cut-off dates outlining when women who are expecting are no longer allowed to fly.

 What Happens When a Flight Is Delayed or Cancelled

 The first thing to do is not panic—delays are usually due to things out of our control like the weather, mechanical issues with the plane, traffic control issues, and more.
 However, there are some things you can do like immediately phone customer service to get rebooked, request a hotel and food voucher, head towards a business class lounge for free wifi, and more.

 What Happens If an Airline Loses My Luggage?

 It’s the worst nightmare of every airline passenger, but unfortunately, it’s a reality of air travel.
 A good rule of thumb is to always travel with an emergency kit in your carry-on that includes a dental travel kit and a mini deodorant.

 Best Ways to Get an Upgrade to First or Business Class